 Nobody likes to lose.
-Everyone wants to win regardless of how petty game it is or how big of a competition it is.
+Everyone wants to win regardless of how petty game it is or how big a competition it is.
 But can everyone win?
+Accepting defeat doesn’t mean you are fine with it.
 There always has to be a loser and a winner.
-Nobody like losing and some are sore losers.
-Sulking, losing temper, back lashing are few things that a sore loser does.
+Nobody likes losing and some are sore losers.
+Sulking, losing temper, backlashing are few things that a sore loser does.

 Are You A Sore Loser?

 No one will come clean when asked this question.
 I mean, come on who will agree to their drawbacks.
 So try answering these questions to find out whether you are a sore loser or not.

 - Do you sulk or throw tantrums when you lose?

 - Do you think that you won even if others don’t think so?